 Finally in Section \ref{estructura}, we address the question of when the frames generated by $T$ and $T^*$ are similar.
-This part of the work relies on advanced tools, including the Beurling-Lax-Halmos theorem, which characterizes the invariant subspaces under the unilateral shift operator acting on $H^2_\KK$, as well as the concept of inner functions in this context, and their properties.
-We obtain necessary and sufficient conditions in order that the frames of iterations by $T$ and $T^*$ are similar in terms of properties of the inner functions of the associated functional model in the Hardy space.
+This part of the work relies on advanced tools, including the Beurling-Lax-Halmos theorem, which characterizes the invariant subspaces under the unilateral shift operator acting on $H^2_\KK$, as well as the concept of inner functions in this context and their properties.
+We obtain necessary and sufficient conditions under which the frames of iterations by $T$ and $T^*$ are similar frames in terms of properties of the inner functions of the associated functional model in the Hardy space.